-Automatic Mac App updates can be useful.
+Automatic Mac app updates can be useful.
 These will automatically run in the background and save you a little time, keeping apps fully up-to-date.
 But not everyone wants this feature.
 It can be better to know exactly what you are downloading, even if you’ve been using the same app.

 In this article, we look at the ways you can prevent automatic app updates on a Mac.
 There are a few ways you can do this and apps that can make it quicker and easier to ensure you’ve only got the apps you need running on your Mac.

-1. Go to the  Apple menu.
+1. Go to the main Apple menu — click  top left.

-2. Click App Store.
+2. Choose App Store.

-In the future, when an app you've downloaded through the Mac App Store has an update coming through, you will be alerted, but it can’t download until you manually confirm it.
+In the future, when an app you’ve downloaded through the App Store has an update coming through, you will be alerted, but it can’t download until you manually confirm it.

-#3: Delete Google Automatic updaters and other background agents
+2. Delete Google Automatic updaters and other background agents

-With some apps, they update and even run in the background without you being aware.
+Some apps update and even run in the background without you being aware.

 These are known as background apps, and with some, they have launch agents that activate whenever a Mac is switched on.
 This potentially uses processing power, such as CPU and internet bandwidth.
 Apps shouldn’t be working unless you need them and agree to open them.